Christmas, a time that’s full of joy and happiness, can also be tough on your wallet.

 Make sure you charge enough to cover any extra costs in case you don’t get the customer’s recipe right the first time around and you have to try again.

 You could charge by the dozen when using your own recipe.

 Where possible, try and provide a delivery service, so that you can earn more.

 6. Make Corporate Gifts

 Companies generally give their valued customers and employees gifts during the festive season.

-You could create corporate gifts or hampers that are personalized and unique, but not too costly since companies have Christmas budgets too.
+You could create corporate gifts that are personalized and unique, but not too costly since companies have Christmas budgets too.

 You could decorate homes during the festive season for busy people who don’t have the time to do it themselves.

 You could decorate their Christmas tree or certain rooms in the house.